 First thoughts about moving to Portugal

-In fact, all these problems are solvable.
+All these problems are solvable.
 The main thing is to overcome your inner fear: “What a move!
-I don’t know the language, I don’t know the laws, I don’t have any friends…” Leaving home means leaving your sister, your job, your friends, your acquaintances.
+I don’t know the language, I don’t know the laws, I don’t have any friends…” Leaving home means leaving your sister, your job, your friends, and your acquaintances.
 It is like jumping from a tower into the water.
 In addition, one move equals two fires, and my mother should not worry at all.

 But it’s not that simple